Wayne Simmonds: Nashville Predators

 On February 25, 2019, the Flyers traded Simmonds to the Nashville Predators in exchange for forward Ryan Hartman, as well as a conditional fourth-round selection in the 2020 NHL Entry Draft.
 He was part of a larger series of trade deadline moves that Nashville made in order to increase their presence on the power play, as well as their overall physicality, both of which had been struggles for the team during the 2018–19 season.
 Simmonds joined the Predators with a 16-game goalless drought, which carried over to another eight games in Nashville before he scored in a 3–0 victory over the Toronto Maple Leafs on March 20.
-After putting up one goal and two assists in 17 regular-season games with Nashville, Simmonds joined the Predators at the 2019 Stanley Cup playoffs.
+After putting up one goal and two assists in 17 regular season games with Nashville, Simmonds joined the Predators at the 2019 Stanley Cup playoffs.
 He left Game 2 of the first-round playoff series against the Dallas Stars after being hit in the knee with a slapshot from teammate Roman Josi, and was considered week-to-week.
 Dallas won the series in six games, eliminating Nashville.
 Between Philadelphia and Nashville, Simmonds put up 17 goals and 30 points in 79 games, and he was the NHL's 2019 recipient of the Mark Messier Leadership Award, given to a community leader both on and off the ice.

 New Jersey Devils

 On July 1, 2019, the New Jersey Devils signed Simmonds as a free agent on a one-year, $5 million contract.
 Simmonds faced his former team, the Philadelphia Flyers, for the first time on October 9, 2019, where he was given a tribute video and an ovation by Flyers fans.
 However, soon after, he was booed each time he touched the puck during the game due to a viral video of him stating he would expect nothing else from Philadelphia.
 The Flyers defeated the Devils 4–0 in the end.
-Through 61 games with the Devils, Simmonds contributed with 8 goals and 24 points.
+Through 61 games with the Devils, Simmonds contributed with eight goals and 16 assists for 24 points.

 Buffalo Sabres

-With the Devils mathematically eliminated from contention in the 2020 Stanley Cup playoffs by the February 24 trade deadline, Simmonds was traded to the Buffalo Sabres in exchange for a conditional fifth-round selection in the 2021 NHL Entry Draft.
+With the Devils mathematically eliminated from contention in the 2020 Stanley Cup playoffs by the February 24 trade deadline, Simmonds was traded to the Buffalo Sabres in exchange for a conditional fifth-round selection in the 2021 NHL Entry Draft (conditions met - used to select Topias Vilén).
 He played only seven games with Buffalo before the season was suspended indefinitely due to the COVID-19 pandemic on March 12.
 In that time, Simmonds recorded only one assist and held a −4 plus-minus rating.
 When the NHL announced its Return to Play program for the 2020 Stanley Cup playoffs, the Sabres were one of seven teams not invited to participate.